|Homepage:||Click to visit|

 All students, except those coming from EU countries, are required to apply for a Student Visa.
 To obtain a student Visa, you must present yourself in person to the Italian Consulate in your country which will provide you with a list of the documents necessary to get your VISA (VISA requirements vary for every country and consulate).For detailed information please visit: www.esteri.it/visti/index_eng.asp

-PERMIT OF STAYOnce in Italy, all international student will have to obtain a "Permesso di Soggiorno" in order to reside in Italy for more than 3 months.
-Additional information is available at the Bocconi website: www.unibocconi.it
+Permit of StayOnce in Italy, all international students will have to obtain a "Permesso di Soggiorno" in order to reside in Italy for more than 3 months.
+Additional information is available at the Bocconi website.

 |European Study Tour Fee||$1000|